TimotheePopescoDev/SuperTronc/README.md

 The server uses threads to manage connections from the two players concurrently.
 Each thread is responsible for communication with a specific player.
 When a player sends their movement data, the server receives it, deserializes it using "pickle," updates the corresponding `Player` object, and then sends the data of the opposing player.

+#### Usage of the "pickle" Library in the Project

+##### Serialization and Deserialization

+The "pickle" library is used in this project for the serialization and deserialization of Python objects.
+Here's how it works:

+- **Serialization:** When a Python object needs to be sent from a client to a server or vice versa, or even when it needs to be stored on disk, it is serialized into a binary representation. "pickle" is used to accomplish this task.
+For example, in the project, `Player` objects are serialized before being sent to the server for initialization.

+    ```python
+    # Serializing an object with pickle
+    player_data = pickle.dumps(player_object)
+    ```

+- **Deserialization:** When binary data is received by the other party (e.g., the server), it needs to be deserialized to reconstruct the original Python object. "pickle" is also used for this step.
+For example, in the project, the server receives binary data and deserializes it to obtain the `Player` object.

+    ```python
+    # Deserializing an object with pickle
+    player_object = pickle.loads(player_data)
+    ```

+##### Usage in the Network Class

+The `Network` class in the project contains methods for the serialization and deserialization of data exchanged between clients and the server.
+Here's how "pickle" is used in this class:

+- The `send` method is used to send data from a client to the server.
+It serializes the data with "pickle" before sending it.

+    ```python
+    def send(self, data):
+        try:
+            self.client.send(pickle.dumps(data))
+        except socket.error as e:
+            print(e)
+    ```

+- The `connect` method is used to receive data from the server.
+It first receives the data in binary form and then deserializes it with "pickle" to obtain the original object.

+    ```python
+    def connect(self):
+        try:
+            self.client connect(self.addr)
+            return pickle.loads(self.client.recv(2048))
+        except:
+            pass
+    ```

+##### Security and Limitations

+It's important to note that "pickle" can be powerful but should be used with caution as it can execute arbitrary code during deserialization.
+This means when using "pickle," you should ensure that data comes from trusted sources as malicious data could potentially pose security issues.

+Furthermore, "pickle" is not suitable for serializing objects intended to be shared between different versions of Python as serialization formats can vary between versions.
+In this project, communication is conducted between Python clients and a server, simplifying compatibility.

+### 2. Implémentation des clients et des classes joueur 🕹️

+Les clients utilisent Pygame pour créer une fenêtre de jeu.
+Chaque client a son propre objet `Player` qui représente le joueur qu'il contrôle.
+Le joueur est un carré coloré qui peut être déplacé à l'aide des touches fléchées.

 ### 2. Implementation of Clients and Player Classes 🕹️

 Clients use Pygame to create a game window.
 Each client has its own `Player` object representing the player they control.
 The player is a colored square that can be moved using the arrow keys.